Checks run at pull request #####

 GitHub Actions runs a check on all the URLs upon creating a pull request to the main branch.
 If it fails, you can click on the output comment on your pull request that says “Download errors here”.
 This will give you a print out of the broken URLs it found.

-If the URL checker is failing on something that isn’t really a URL or doesn’t need to be checked, open the resources/ignore-urls.txt file and add that URL exactly as it is specified in the error print out.
+If either URL checker is failing on something that isn’t really a URL or doesn’t need to be checked, open the resources/ignore-urls.txt file and add that URL exactly as it is specified in the error print out.

 Preview rendering